Heads Up: New England Police Can Write You Certain Tickets Because of Your Dog in the Car

 News Orvis says distracted driving laws kick in here when it comes to your pet roaming freely in your vehicle.
-These laws indicate that anything or anyone that could distract or impede your driving opens you up to fines.
+These laws indicate that anything that could distract or impede your driving opens you up to fines.

 Meanwhile, the article also says that pets riding outside of the vehicle in the bed of a truck, for instance, must be in a crate or cage that is properly secured to the truck.

-Additionally, if the police feel that your dog is being treated or traveling in a cruel and inhumane way, you can face fines if they appear in danger according to the News Orvis.
+Additionally, if the police feel that your dog is being treated or traveling in a cruel and inhumane way, you can face fines if they appear in danger, according to the News Orvis.
 This includes convertibles, as your pet could easily jump out if they aren't in a seatbelt.

 Just like in Massachusetts, if your pup isn't restrained inside your vehicle while you're driving, law enforcement officials technically can fine you with current distracted driving laws, and that includes any pups riding on your lap, News Orvis says.